tafo/boggle-solver/README.md

 Called SlowSolver
 {
-    Because it is very slow for a 4x4 boggle
+    Very slow for a 4x4 boggle
 }
 ```
 ```